faluapp/falu-java/README.md

 falu.getMessagesService().createMessages(request, null);
 ```

+> Templates should be created only once before use.
+Store the template ID or the Alias in your application and use either to reference the template.

 ## Payments

 Below is a sample of how to request money from a customer via MPESA STK Push (a.k.a.
 Popup, Checkout, etc.).